BitBangersCode/NodeBB-Wiki/Upgrading-NodeBB.md

 ### 3. Grab the latest and greatest code

-Navigate to your NodeBB: `$ cd /path/to/nodebb/instance`, and then run:
+Navigate to your NodeBB: `$ cd /path/to/nodebb/instance`.

+If you are upgrading from a lower branch to a higher branch, switch branches as necessary. ***Make sure you are comletely up-to-date on your current branch!***.
+For example, if upgrading from `v0.1.4` to `v0.2.0`:

+    $ git checkout v0.2.x

+If not, skip the command above.

+Next, grab the latest code:

     $ git pull